Major in Physics

 Special Notes

-• The Calculus Physics sequence PHYS 11100, PHYS 11200 is a prerequisite for the selection of Physics as a major and is best taken the first year, although one can still complete the major if the sequence is taken the second year.
+• The Physics for the Physical Sciences sequence PHYS 11100, PHYS 11200 is a prerequisite for the selection of Physics as a major and is best taken the first year, although one can still complete the major if the sequence is taken the second year.

 • Those students considering astronomy or astrophysics as a career should major in Physics and take PHYS 10400, PHYS 10500, and PHYS 32000.